0xharkirat/live_darbar/README.md

 > Creating Better technologies for the greater good of Humanity.
 ## Copyright & Disclaimer.

-All data is sourced from SGPC.net; SGPC is copyright owner of all the data and media; Ragi list and duties may not be updated on SGPC.net in realtime.
+Audio Source - All audio data is streamed from [sgpc.net](https://sgpc.net).
+Sgpc.net is the copyright owner of all the audio data.

+App Logo - Used under free license from [Punjab icons](https://www.flaticon.com/free-icons/punjab) created by Freepik - Flaticon

+Images used in the App - Sourced from [Art of Punjab](https://artofpunjab.com).
+Artist Kanwar Singh & his team are copyright owner of all the images.